 Information for Patients

 The Eating Disorders unit provides inpatient and outpatient services.
 The treatment team providing inpatient care includes psychiatrists, nurses, psychologists, social workers, nutritionists, activities therapists and research professionals.
 A behavioral protocol is used to help patients normalize weight and unhealthy eating patterns.
-In addition to individual and family sessions, patients also participate in a variety of groups which aim to address distorted cognitions and behaviors and help them develop skills to use after discharge from the hospital (see sample schedule).
+In addition to individual and family sessions, patients also participate in a variety of groups that aim to address distorted cognitions and behaviors and help to develop skills to use after discharge from the hospital (see sample schedule).

 Patients' sleeping rooms (double- or single-occupancy) offer privacy, and include semi-private bathrooms.
 All are well-lighted and air-conditioned.
 Many provide panoramic views of the Hudson River.
 Patients are encouraged to add personal items as appropriate.